Difference Between Chordates and Non-chordates: Chordates v/s Non Chordates

 Chordates: In chordates, blood flow is closed and blood is transported through vessels such as arteries, veins and capillaries for transport of gases, nutrients and wastes.
 The animals in the subphylum Vertebrata possess a chambered heart with atria and ventricles which efficiently pump the blood.

 Non-chordates: The circulation in many non-chordates may be an open one in which blood exists within a hemocoel or body cavity and flows directly over the organs.
-Some of the animals, particularly insects and some mollusk-like animals have a tubular heart that pumps the hemolymph which is a kind of blood into the hemocoel to directly interact with the tissues.
+Some of the animals, particularly insects and some mollusc-like animals have a tubular heart that pumps the hemolymph which is a kind of blood into the hemocoel to directly interact with the tissues.

-Evolutionary Advantage In Chordates
+Evolutionary Advantage in Chordates

 Chordates, mainly the vertebrates have a closed circulatory system hence a well-developed heart.
 The heart’s chambers help to facilitate the division of oxygenated and deoxygenated blood making oxygen delivery to tissues improve metabolism.